“Dubitando enim ad inquisitionem venimus;

 - Course title(s) and section number that are you are signing up for (Participants may take both a Beginner/Review and an Intermediate/Advanced course simultaneously for no additional charge)

 The program is free of cost for current and incoming UT Knoxville students, faculty, staff, and alumni!
-There is a program fee of $500 for other participants (or a reduced fee of $250 for UT System/Board of Regents/in-state participants), payable online prior to the beginning of class.
+There is a program fee of $500 for other participants (or a reduced fee of $250 for UT System/Board of Regents participants), payable online prior to the beginning of class.
 Payment instructions will be emailed to you once registration closes.

 If classes fill, you will be added to a waitlist.